phronmophobic/blog/markdown/reusable-ui-components.md

 ## Implicit State

 For our first example, let's examine a simple component which shows a "More!" button and a counter.
-The "More!" button will increment the counter.
+Clicking the "More!" button will increment the counter.

 _gif of counter here_